 - Part of the evolution of Tau technology between the various editions of their codex (explained as actual technological innovation — practically unheard of by anyone else in the setting — between eras of expansion) has their mecha trending towards this.
 In early depictions, Tau Battlesuits were graceful fliers (well, really good jumpers) due to their vectored thrust, but their actual movements were fairly clumsy, their weapons tended to be fixed guns without a lot of articulation, and they were utterly execrable in close combat.
 Later models moved more fluidly, were faster and more responsive, and sucked less in melee.
 For example, in their third-edition debut, Broadside artillery mechs mounted their railguns as Shoulder Cannon with limited traverse; in sixth edition, they wield massive rifle-like guns in articulated hands.
 Even the brand-new Riptide heavy mech is vastly more nimble than their previous models.

 - The Armored Core series started out with an element of this and progressively became worse.
 The first game had reasonably-paced combat, though the giant mechs still moved with far more agility than so many tons of steel should rightfully have.
-However, the combat got faster in each sequel until becoming absolutely ludicrous in Armored Core 3.
+However, the combat got faster in each sequel until becoming absolutely ludicrous in Armored Core 4.
 The giant robots in this game can fly and zigzag around faster than human characters can in most action games.
-The speed of combat was finally toned down for Armored Core 4.
+The speed of combat was toned down for Armored Core 5.

-- The Sym-Bionic Titan is about at least several stories tall and must weigh quite a few tons (even accounting for the improbable mechanics of its construction), yet it can perform impressive feats of martial arts with no regard for the laws of physics.
-This is subverted with the H.M.E.R.
+- The eponymous robot is about at least several stories tall and must weigh quite a few tons (even accounting for the improbable mechanics of its construction), yet it can perform impressive feats of martial arts with no regard for the laws of physics.

+- This is subverted with the H.M.E.R.
 It's bulky, slow and needs a ridiculous amount of jets all over in to make simple maneuvers.

-- Probably justified in that the Titan is built by aliens with technology at least centuries beyond Earth's, while the H.M.E.R. is mostly Earth tech inside a shell of scavenged alien armor.
+Probably justified in that the Titan is built by aliens with technology at least centuries beyond Earth's, while the H.M.E.R. is mostly Earth tech inside a shell of scavenged alien armor.